 StarTran/University of Nebraska Transportation Program

 Public transit services have operated between the Downtown UNL Campus and the UNL East Campus since 1926.
 StarTran has, since 1994, operated inter-campus service through contractual agreements with UNL.
 Such service has been provided at no fare to UNL students, faculty, and staff, with all associated costs compensated by UNL to the City of Lincoln.
-For the last several years, the StarTran inter-campus service has been supplemented by UNL Transit Services, which have also operated weekday evenings and during summer and semester breaks.
-Effective January, 2013, the UNL/StarTran agreement is expanded such that StarTran is assuming the entire operation of the StarTran/UNL Transportation Program.
-Such expanded service will serve an annual ridership of over 800,000 trips, and continues/enhances the 86 year program relationship with UNL while reinforcing UNL student current and future utilization of public transit.
+For the last several years, the StarTran inter-campus service was supplemented by UNL Transit Services, which also operated weekday evenings and during summer and semester breaks.
+Effective January 2013, the UNL/StarTran agreement was expanded such that StarTran assumed the entire operation of the StarTran/UNL Transportation Program.
+Such expanded service will serve an annual ridership of over 800,000 trips.

 Bus Advertising Program

 StarTran contracts for the sale and placement of advertising on StarTran vehicles.
-Currently, eleven StarTran buses are being utilized for the painted bus advertising program.
 This program generates approximately $130,000/year in revenues.

 Boo at the Zoo

-StarTran provides transit shuttle service from three outlying lots, transporting a total for all five nights, of over 5,000 people, to and from the Zoo, for their largest fund-raising event.
+StarTran provides transit shuttle service from three outlying lots, transporting a total for all five nights, of 4,793 people, to and from the Zoo.